opatiny/chemexper-internship-workbook/bioreactor/projects/nodered-bioreactor-gui/nodered-bioreactor-gui.md

 ## Goal

-Work on the bioreactors GUI using node-red.
+Create a GUI for the bioreactors using node-red.

 ## Context

-Building a functional and practical user interface to manage the bioreactors is one of the main goal of my internship.
+Building a functional and practical user interface to manage the bioreactors is one of the main goals of my internship.
 We use node-red to build it in order to make it easier for people with little programming experience to modify the GUI according to their needs.

 ## Database structure